 - Beacons

 The University has purchased a number of specialty alert beacons, which are wall or desk mounted devices that flash lights, emit an alert tone, and display a text message on its screen.
-These beacons are currently being deployed to Technology Enhanced Classrooms which are located in buildings not capable of Indoor Sirens.
+These beacons have been deployed to Technology Enhanced Classrooms which are located in buildings not capable of Indoor Sirens.
 If you are on-campus department, college, or other entity that would like to purchase beacons, please contact us today.

 The University has established two distinct Pages on the popular social media site, Facebook: 1.)
 The FSU Alert Page features only emergency notifications, warnings and advisories.
 2.)
 The SeminoleSAFE page provides safety information, preparedness tips, and educational content intended to foster a "Culture of Safety and Preparedness" on campus.